-Also knows as squint surgery is an ophthalmic procedure, commonly carried out on children.
+Also known as squint surgery is an ophthalmic procedure, commonly carried out on children.
 Strabismus surgery may:

 - Improve the position of the eyes to make a squint less noticeable.